We've made some changes to our Cookies Policy and we want you to know what this means for you and your data.

 Our facilities where high sided vehicles and council vehicles are not open to the public therefore you currently cannot dispose asbestos, gypsum or plasterboard from your home.
 Please do not carry out DIY projects that would involve the removal of these materials unless you have safe and secure storage.

-All our facilities are closed to members of the public, but remain open to businesses who are existing SUEZ account holders and local councils’ waste collection vehicles.
+All our facilities are closed to members of the public, but remain open to businesses and local councils’ waste collection vehicles.
 This is so we can support the local councils to continue operating vital services.